 Currently Sarah works in practice and also leads the GPN Student Nurse Network (GPNSNN) an idea that came through her own experience and through seeing lack of support and encouragement into the GPN career pathway.
 The GPNSNN was made possible through NHS England backing and links in with the GPN 10 point plan.
 Follow her on Twitter @sarah_searz

 My name is Christy, I am a newly qualified adult nurse graduating from Teesside University.
 I am now a Career Start Practice Nurse, employed by North Durham CCG.
 I have a beautiful son who I aspire to work hard for.
 In just my first year of studying I was nominated as student of the year and was fortunate enough to attend the Shining Stars Awards as a top four nominee.
 I want to be the people’s voice and a role model to others, like many of my mentors were to me, fulfilling my career goals and ambitions and being the best that I can be.
 I’d love to make a difference and get involved in the future of the NHS and be able to make more information available to students and universities to recommend primary care as a rewarding career.
 Why not promote the care I went into nursing to do.
 I am a friendly, bubbly people person and I would love help others.
-My weakness is French Bulldogs, I love dogs 💗 Follow me on Twitter @christyegan09
+My weakness is French Bulldogs, I love dogs.
+Follow me on Twitter @christyegan09

 Midlands & East

-Hello, my name is Claire Carmichael and I am coming to the end of my second year as an adult nursing student at Birmingham City University.
-I have been on various placements out on the hospital wards, but all I really wanted was a general practice placement.
+Hello, my name is Claire Carmichael and I am the co-vice chair of GPNSNN and a GP Nurse.
+As a student nurse I had been on various placements out on the hospital wards, but all I really wanted was a general practice placement.
 General practice was my first choice when the university asked me for my preference list and luckily, I got it!
 I had always wanted to experience this setting as I had an idea that it would be a fabulous career path.
 In March 2018 until May 2018 I was based at the most wonderful practice with the most fantastic practice nurse who became such an inspiration and role model to me.
 She showed me what it was to truly nurse, she had the 6 C’s embedded into her heart each day when caring for the patients.
-This is when I fell in love with general practice nursing and knew it was the career path for me and now, I am proud to be a GPN ambassador.
-Fun Fact about me: The only instrument I can play is the spoons…Follow me on Twitter @c_carmichael83
+This is when I fell in love with general practice nursing and knew it was the career path for me.
+I have a passion for student nurses, sexual health and the LGBTQ+ community and making change.

 I am Jen, a GPN one year into practice nursing and also one year post graduate.
 I am just about to finish my fundamentals of practice nurse training at Wolverhampton.
 I am a very fortunate, mature GPN.
 I think it is so important to advocate how difficult it was for me to get in practice nursing, this network is an amazing way to do so, to help those who do not know about practice nursing love it as much as I do and hopefully make it easier to enter.
 GPNSNN (2018) is the future image of change for new practice nurses.
 This group will offer intrinsic value to the future of GPNs.
 Follow me on Twitter @GPNJen